Connecticut Court Records

 What are Connecticut Small Claims Cases and Class Action Lawsuits?

 Small claims and class action lawsuits are civil cases brought by one or more petitioners against other individuals or organizations.
 In small claims cases, a plaintiff brings a claim against an individual or corporate entity.
 In class action lawsuits, a group of persons with similar legal claims comes together to form a class and pursue legal action against a company or corporate entity.
 Civil rules of procedure apply to small claims cases and class action lawsuits in Connecticut.
 The Superior Court hears small claims cases in the state, and the court holds sessions to address different claims cases.
-Any person aged 18 or older or an emancipated person may file small claims or join a class action lawsuit.
+Any person aged 18 or older or emancipated may file small claims or join a class action lawsuit.

 What is a Class Action Lawsuit in Connecticut?

 A class action is a civil lawsuit that involves a class of plaintiffs filing a legal complaint against a defendant.
 A class is made up of many individuals who share similar legal claims against the same defendant.
 Class action lawsuits typically involve disputes about personal injury, faulty products, fraud, or other types of loss.
 Although the class is made up of many individuals, one or more members of the class may represent the class, initiating the lawsuit on behalf of the other members.
-A class action lawsuit is practical when it is impossible for all the members of the class to bring single-party suits against the defendant.
-Additionally, class action lawsuits are less expensive than single-party lawsuits.
+A class action lawsuit is practical when it is impractical for all the members of the class to bring single-party suits against the defendant.
+Additionally, class action lawsuits are typically less expensive than single-party lawsuits.

 How do I File a Claim in a Connecticut Small Claims Court?